Housing & Dining

 Apartment.
 Continuing Students only: Casa Frida Kahlo, Malik Shabazz House, Harvey Milk House, Liliuokalani-Minami House provide spaces for students to learn about important sociopolitical and cultural figures who have contributed to the liberation of marginalized groups on local and global levels.
 We strive to create an environment where identities can continue to be examined and individuals feel empowered to share about and be their full authentic selves.

 Residence Hall and Apartment.
 Trans-Inclusive Housing communities are intended to create safer and supportive living spaces for transgender, genderqueer, gender nonconforming (GNC), and gender nonbinary (GNB) students, as well as questioning and ally-students.
 A trans ally is someone who advocates for and supports members of the community and actively contributes to creating a positive, affirming, living environment for people of all gender identities.
 Students may room together regardless of gender.
-Please note that this room assignment is likely to be on a mixed-gender floor/apartment and all students share common areas (e.g. bathrooms).
-(Supplemental application required.)
+Please note that this room assignment is likely to be on a mixed-gender floor/apartment and all students share common areas, such as bathrooms (supplemental application required).
 Learn more »

 UC Santa Cruz Dining